Rich and creamy roasted cauliflower soup made with leek, cremini mushroom, and cheddar cheese.

 This delicious vegetarian soup is very easy to make, but don’t let the simple ingredient deceive you.
-It has so many wonderful essence from the roasted cauliflower, and the leek and crimini mushrooms add to it with their umami flavors.
-All the ingredients blends really well together and I added Sargento’s shredded sharp cheddar cheese in the end to add a kick to the dish.
+It has so many wonderful essences from the roasted cauliflower, and the leek and cremini mushrooms add to it with their umami flavors.
+All the ingredients blend really well together and I added Sargento’s shredded sharp cheddar cheese in the end to add a kick to the dish.
 I like using Sargento’s cheese because they are cut from blocks of 100% real, natural cheese.

-Fun Fact: If you are wondering what crimini mushrooms are, they are basically the older version of the white mushrooms.
-As these mushroom mature even more, they become portabella mushrooms, so crimini mushroom are also called baby bella.
+Fun Fact: If you are wondering what cremini mushrooms are, they are basically the older version of the white mushrooms.
+As these mushroom mature even more, they become portabella mushrooms, so cremini mushroom are also called baby bella.

 My family absolutely loved this soup and surprisingly my children asked for refills even though it’s all vegetables.
 I hope you will enjoy this soup as much as my family does.

 I hope you will enjoy making this Creamy Roasted Cauliflower Soup recipe!